-Note about xelatex: latexmk uses xelatex to make an .xdv rather than .pdf file, with the .pdf file being created in a separate step.
+Note about xelatex: Now latexmk uses xelatex to make an .xdv rather than .pdf file, with the .pdf file being created in a separate step.
 This is enforced by the use of the -no-pdf option.
-If %O is part of the command for invoking xelatex, then latexmk will insert the -no-pdf option automatically, otherwise you must provide the option yourself.
-See the documentation for the -pdfxe option for why latexmk makes a .xdv file rather than a .pdf file when xelatex is used.
+If %O is part of the command for invoking xelatex, then latexmk will insert the -no-pdf option automatically, otherwise you must provide the option yourself

-To do a coordinated setting of all of \$dvilualatex, \$hilatex, \$latex, \$pdflatex, \$lualatex, and \$xelatex, see the section "Advanced Configuration".
+To do a coordinated setting of all of \$latex, \$pdflatex, \$lualatex, and \$xelatex, see the section "Advanced Configuration".